linear/linear/README.md

   throw error;
 });
 ```

+### Limitations

+- Search and filtering is currently under development.
+For now, this functionality must be performed by the consumer.

+## 🌊 Advanced

+The Linear Client wraps the [Linear SDK](./packages/sdk/src/_generated_sdk.ts), provides a [graphql-request](https://github.com/prisma-labs/graphql-request) client, and [parses errors](./packages/client/src/error.ts).

 ### Configure the Request

 The graphql-request client can be configured by passing the `RequestInit` object to the Linear Client constructor: